 Clara Strauch is a Swedish/American singer-songwriter and actor with roots in both New York City and on the Swedish island of Gotland.
 She is creatively fuelled by the contrasts of her cultural smörgåsbord background, as well as by the heart, feminism, mysticism, myths, and her own journey of healing from trauma.

-Strauch released her second album Jupiter on October 16th, 2020, and her debut album Persephone in 2018.
+Strauch released her second album Jupiter in 2020, and her debut album Persephone in 2018.
 She has earned media comparisons to Regina Spektor, Tori Amos, and First Aid Kit, and played her solo music at venues like Pustervik, Nefertiti, Gothenburg Concert Hall (West Pride), Rockwood Music Hall.
-She has a role in Mia Hansen-Løve's upcoming film Bergman Island, and was nominated for Outstanding Original Music at The New York Innovative Theatre Awards 2017 for her score for The Tempest (Smith Street Stage), and received the Swedish grants Kulturrådets Fonogramstöd 2018 & 2020, Konstnärsnämndens Arbetsstipendium i Musik 2018 & Krisstipendium 2020; STIM-Stipendium 2017; Region Gotlands stöd för Kulturskapare 2020.
+She has a role in Mia Hansen-Løve's upcoming film Bergman Island, and was nominated for Outstanding Original Music at The New York Innovative Theatre Awards 2017 for her score for The Tempest (Smith Street Stage), and received the Swedish grants Kulturrådets Fonogramstöd 2018 & 2020; Konstnärsnämndens Arbetsstipendium i Musik 2018 & Krisstipendium 2020; STIM-Stipendium 2017; Region Gotlands stöd för Kulturskapare 2020.

 Strauch is a trained actor, with a BFA in drama with scholarship from NYU Tisch School of the Arts.
 She has combined music and theatre by being actor/musician/composer in plays, and credits include: Florrie (Västmanlands Teater); The Caucausian Chalk Circle (Stella Adler Studio); Fåfängt Frieri/Love's Labour's Lost (Romateatern).
 Her original folk musical Wayward Home was selected for the Swedish workshop program Musikalplattform (Spira, Östgötateatern, Wermland Opera, HSM Gbg) 2020.
 It has previously been produced and toured as an early version at several theatres in the Northeastern US, and had its Swedish premiere as a reading in the fall of 2019 at Västmanlands Teater.